nuxt/telemetry/README.md

 ## Opting-out

-You can disable Nuxt Telemetry for your project with several ways:
+You can disable Nuxt Telemetry for your project in several ways:

 1. Setting `telemetry: false` in your `nuxt.config`: